MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 Profile profile = null;
 ```

-Replace the code in the Post task with the one below.
-The code parses the voice attachment sent to the bot, calls the speaker verification service, and finally responds back to the user with an accept or reject decision, which also includes the confidence score.
+Finally, replace the code in the Post task with the one below.
+The code parses the voice attachment sent to the bot, calls the speaker verification service, and then responds back to the user with an accept or reject decision along with the confidence score.

 ```cs
 public async Task<HttpResponseMessage> Post([FromBody]Activity activity)